Kiran-Rao/openwhatsapp/README.md

 1. Extract the phone number
 1. Attempt to open Whatsapp to the conversation associated with the number
 1. If no number, fall back to opening whatsapp
+1. Finish() the openwhatsapp activity.
+We no longer need it.

 ## License
 The source code is licensed under MIT License.